placebeyondtheclouds/rpi-cdrom-emulator-build/README.md

 ## Build

 - Cut the GPIO pins as short as humanly possible
-- Sift through the shims and spacers from the previous builds to find the right combination
+- Sift through the nuts and spacers left from the previous builds to find the right combination, add a heatsink if it fits
 - Assemble
 - Download https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2024-07-04/2024-07-04-raspios-bookworm-armhf-lite.img.xz
 - Burn the image to the microsd card using Imager